 PREDICTIVE WIRELESS SURVEY

-Dynamic Wireless uses the best-in-class survey tool 'Ekahau Site Survey and Planner' to perform predictive surveys (also known as desktop survey) for WiFi networks in indoor environments.
+Dynamic Wireless uses the best-in-class survey tool 'Ekahau AI Pro' to perform predictive surveys (also known as desktop survey) for Wi-Fi networks in indoor environments.

-In combination with our Ekahau WiFi survey software, we analyse your building floor plans (wall construction, general arrangement, reflected ceiling and elevation plans), and then conduct a physical onsite inspection in order to identify all building materials, obstructions, optimal access point locations, required antennas and mounting methods, as well as other environmental variables.
-We then overlay all of the variables into the survey software, such as wall construction information, furniture plans, reflected ceiling plans, attenuation areas, access point models, antennas and transmit powers, to provide you with the most accurate predictive wireless coverage map possible.
+In combination with our Ekahau WiFi survey software, we analyse your building floor plans (wall construction, general arrangement, reflected ceiling and elevation plans), and then conduct a physical onsite inspection if necessary, to identify all building materials, obstructions, optimal access point mounting locations, required antennas and mounting methods, as well as other environmental variables.
+We then overlay all of the variables into the survey software, such as wall construction information, furniture plans, reflected ceiling plans, attenuation areas, access point models, antennas and transmit powers, to provide you with the most accurate predictive wireless coverage heatmaps possible.

-An important differentiator is that we use the survey tools in conjunction with our own 16+ years of knowledge and experience of similar environments to yours.
-Our Principal Consultant has performed hundreds of site surveys across every industry environment type including - University campuses, restaurants, hotels, hospitals, retirement villages, mining sites, resorts, airports, industrial sites, warehouses, farming and agriculture, manufacturing plants, biotech labs, smelters, shipping ports, rail depots, as well as a host of Government and Corporate Enterprise environments.
+An important differentiator is that we use the survey tools in conjunction with our own 20+ years of knowledge and experience of similar environments to yours.
+Our Principal Consultant has performed hundreds of site surveys across every industry environment, including - University campuses, restaurants, hotels, hospitals, retirement villages, mine sites (surface and under ground), resorts, airports, industrial/factory sites, warehouse/logistics, shipping ports, manufacturing plants, biotech labs, smelters, rail depots, as well as a host of Government and Corporate Enterprise environments.

 Whilst predictive desktop surveys are typically >90% accurate, with an adequate level of coverage redundancy incorporated into our designs, we are able to achieve close to 100% accurate coverage predictions.

-For complicated environments and the utmost assurance in wireless coverage design, we recommend our onsite AP-on-Stick Surveys, which use an access point mounted atop a 3 metre tripod and then raised to ceiling height in order to accurately measure the wireless coverage from each AP location, taking all obstructions and environmental conditions into account.
+For complicated environments and the utmost assurance in wireless coverage design, we recommend our onsite AP-on-Stick Surveys, which utilise an access point mounted atop a 3-8 metre tripod and then raised to ceiling height in order to accurately measure the wireless coverage from each AP location - taking all obstructions and environmental conditions into account.
 The results are then merged together into one seamless coverage map.
-We use the latest Cisco and Aruba 802.11/a/g/n/ac WiFi access points for our surveys, or any different brand/model as specified by our clients.
+We use the latest Cisco and Aruba 802.11ax WiFi access points for our surveys, or any different brand/model as specified by our clients.

-After implementation of the wireless network, a follow-up post-install wireless survey can then be performed onsite, and any coverage holes identified and AP relocations and wireless controller optimisation recommendations made.
+After implementation of the wireless network, a follow-up post-install wireless survey can then be performed onsite, with any coverage holes identified and AP relocations and wireless controller optimisation recommendations made.

 Predictive WiFi Coverage Heatmaps